braincorp/robustus/README.md

 * python 2.7
 * virtualenv
 * pytest (for testing)
+* boto (for amazon s3, will be installed automatically into robustus env)

 ### Usage
 First you need to create virtual environment.
 Robustus will automatically look